Gaussian polytopes: a cumulant-based approach: Introduction and main results

 with probability one. \end{description} \end{thm}

-\begin{remark} As already pointed out in \cite{HugReitzner}, a classical strong law of large numbers for the volume of $K_\l$ can in principle also be deduced from the work of Geffroy \cite{Geffroy}.
+\begin{remark} \begin{itemize} \item[(i)] In \cite{HugReitzner} the strong law of large numbers for the volume was proved for the binomial counterpart of the Gaussian random polytopes $K_{\lambda_k}$ along the subsequence $\lambda_k=2^k$ and then extended by monotonicity arguments to $\lambda_k=k$ (see \cite[Corollary 1.4]{HugReitzner}).
+In our set-up such an extension by monotonicity is not possible, since the centred random variables $\vol(K_{\la_k}) - \EE [\vol(K_{\la_k})]$ and also $f_j(K_{\la_k}) - \EE [f_j(K_{\la_k})]$ ($j\in\{0,\ldots,d-1\}$) are not monotone in $k$. \item[(ii)] As already pointed out in \cite{HugReitzner}, a classical strong law of large numbers for the volume of $K_{\la_k}$ can in principle also be deduced from the work of Geffroy \cite{Geffroy}.
 However, this is not the case for our Marcinkiewicz-Zygmund-type strong law.
-In addition, this approach also fails for the face numbers of Gaussian polytopes. \end{remark}
+In addition, this approach also fails for the face numbers of Gaussian polytopes. \end{itemize} \end{remark}

-As a consequence of the cumulant bound presented in Theorem \ref{cumulantestimate} we obtain upper and lower bounds for the $k$th moments of the volume and the face numbers of $K_\l$ that differ by a factor $k!$.
+As a consequence of the cumulant bound presented in Theorem \ref{cumulantestimate} we obtain upper and lower bounds for the $k$th moments of the volume and the face numbers of $K_\la$ that differ by a factor $c^k k!$, where $c\in (0,\infty)$ is a suitable constant.

 \begin{thm}[Moment bounds] \begin{description} \item[(i)] There are constants $c_1,\ldots,c_4\in(0,\infty)$ only depending on $d$ such that